Gerardo-cmd/CMT-Assignment/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+This is the CMT-Assignment

+How to run:

+* git clone [url]

-* Configuration
+* run 'npm install'

-* Database creation

-* Database initialization

-* How to run the test suite
+* run 'bin/rails db:migrate RAILS_ENV=development'

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Go to localhost:3000